Why Blood Tests Cannot Reflect What is Happening at a Cellular Level

 - Excreted "as needed", i.e. by the kidneys in order to maintain blood glucose or pH levels (acidity/alkalinity balance), or through the bowels or kidneys when not needed by the cells such as water soluble vitamins like C or B. That is why taking vitamin B complex makes the urine yellow, and why vitamin C can cause loose stools if doses are not increased slowly enough to allow cells enough time to take it in.

 Nutrient and/or hormone levels can be forced up so vein blood tests are according to modern medical standards, but forcing up levels in vein blood does not help and is often very harmful and damaging, since higher amounts in the veins is not the amount available for use by the cells in artery blood, nor does it reflect the amounts produced, stored, etc.

 All Nutrients, Hormones, Substances, etc. Work Together in the Body

 In fact, all nutrients and hormones work together in the body.
 In order to ensure your body is utilizing nutrients like folic acid, a B vitamin, many others are required, particularly B12 and all of the other B vitamins, along with good saturated fats like butter, lard, unrefined coconut oil, etc. as well as animal meats and eggs, minerals, and other supplements like vitamin C, omega 3, vitamins A, D and E, etc. as outlined in my Candida Program—see How to Successfully Overcome Candida.
-That is why my Candida Program improves anyone’s health, even if they do not have candida, as witnessed by these Success Stories.
+That is why my Candida Program improves anyone’s health, as witnessed by these miraculous Success Stories.

 The exchange of artery and vein blood is through the capillaries, which are the smallest blood vessels that are only 1 cell thick.
 That is why it is important to eliminate toxins and damaging foods and substances so red blood cells are flexible enough and able to fold over in order to get into tiny capillaries— see Toxins Causes Cell Membranes Defects.